Surgeon Spotlight: Dr. Chris Malaisrie

 The path to Chicago

 Malaisrie graduated from the University of Maryland School of Medicine in 1998.
-He completed his residency at Loyola University Medical Center in 2004, and multiple fellowships at Baylor College of Medicine and Stanford Hospital and Clinics.
+He completed his residency at Loyola University Medical Center in 2004, and cardiothoracic fellowships at Baylor College of Medicine and Stanford University.

 He came to call Chicago home when he joined Northwestern Memorial Hospital in 2007.
-In addition to his other roles, Malaisrie is a member of the Northwestern Medical Faculty Foundation and an associate professor at Northwestern University Feinberg School of Medicine.
+In addition to his other roles, Malaisrie is a professor at Northwestern University Feinberg School of Medicine.
 He is board certified by both the American Board of Surgery and the American Board of Thoracic Surgery.

 In addition to the full spectrum of cardiac surgery, Malaisrie performs valve-sparing aortic root replacements, aortic arch reconstruction, thoracoabdominal aortic repair and endovascular stent grafting.
-A big focus of his work is on development and perfection of minimally invasive valve procedures for patients, such as transcatheter procedures for the aortic valve (transcatheter aortic valve replacement, or TAVR) and mitral valve (transcatheter mitral valve replacement or TMVR).
+A big focus of his work is on development and perfection of minimally invasive valve procedures for patients, such as transcatheter procedures for the aortic valve (transcatheter aortic valve replacement, or TAVR), mitral valve (transcatheter mitral valve replacement, or TMVR) and tricuspid valve (transcatheter tricuspid valve replacement).

 Research and teaching to reinforce experience